 At Trico LivingWell, we’re using programming that aligns with the seven dimensions of wellness: intellectual, physical, social, spiritual, vocational, emotional, and environmental wellness.
 A lot of these dimensions overlap.
 For example, an outdoor art class with local students would really align with all seven dimensions.
 We’re excited to coordinate volunteer opportunities for residents and implement mentorships for those who’d like to remain connected to their industries, combining social, intellectual, and vocational.
 Of course, physical activity can be a really great opportunity for social interaction.

 We’re going to have daily physical activities, art programs, and socials, but we’re also going to have a variety of special community events.
 I think it’s not only important to allow the residents to explore the community, but equally as important to bring the community to the residents.
-So, we’re expecting to have animal therapy, magicians, dance troupes and other performances – more entertainment than just music.
+So, we’re expecting to have animal therapy, magicians, dance troupes, and other performances – more entertainment than just music.

-We’ve also secured a bus service that will take residents and their guests to shopping centres, churches, or to the bank, but it can also take them to recreational activities that we’ve organized, like brewery tours or day trips to the mountains!
+We’ve also secured a bus service that will take residents and their guests to shopping centers, churches, or to the bank, but it can also take them to recreational activities that we’ve organized, like brewery tours or day trips to the mountains!

 To me, the most important thing is getting all the different departments involved in recreation.
 I think it’s a great way for residents to bond with all staff members.
-When these different departments can participate in fun activities with the residents, it’s a good way to bond, and a good way to build trust among residents and staff.
+When these different departments can participate in fun activities with the residents, it’s a good way to bond and a good way to build trust among residents and staff.

 The Importance of Wellness